libre-nikki-devs/libre-nikki/README.md

   ./build/libre_nikki_linux.x86_64
   ```

+## Contributing

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get started with contributing to Libre Nikki.

 ## Licensing

 Libre Nikki's source code is licensed under the terms of the GNU General Public License Version 3.